← Back to BlogProduct Guides

 App scheduling Daily time budgets per category Per-app time windows (YouTube 7-8pm)

-Study mode Not available Only educational apps allowed
+Study Mode Not available Only educational apps allowed during study hours

 Bedtime lock Downtime (blanket block) Bedtime lock with calls/alarms allowed

-Settings protection Screen Time passcode Parent PIN — child can't change app config
+Settings protection Screen Time passcode Parent PIN — child cannot change app config

 Cross-platform Apple devices only iOS, Android, and macOS

-Screen Time still handles things that ParentalEdge doesn't replace:
+Screen Time still handles things that ParentalEdge does not replace:

 • Communication Limits — restricting who your child can call or message is an iOS-level feature.
 Keep this turned on.